Library Postcards: Civic Pride in a Lost America.

 (R) 1950 chrome finish view of the library.

 These cards typlify the glory years of Detroit, and of its Beaux Arts library building.
 During these boom years, expansion began to be needed.
 Comparing the size of this building to the 1875 building, it is not much larger.
 1921 was a year with many smaller auto manufacturers.
 South Bend (Studebaker) or Kenosha (Rambler, Nash) might also have been considered automotive centers.
 Still, there was a lack of foresight in the 1910s and early 1920s towards the future needs of the library.
+In 1963, an addition was made to the Cass Gilbert-designed building.

 |Detroit Public Library